Polyvinyl-Records/polyvinyl-records/artist_page.md

 10. [Featured Products](#featured-products)

 ## Getting Started
-#### Located on the Toolbar Under "Artists":
+### Located on the Toolbar Under "Artists":
 ![](views/toolbar_artist.png)
 Or go straight here:  ``/cms/artists``<br />

 **Select:``+ Add``** <br />

-**This will bring you to a new Artist edit view.**
-You can use the **Spotify Import** tool to quickly add the "Name", "Sort Name" and "URL Alias" &mdash; or add manually:
+### Adding an Artist

+There's a level of flexibility when deciding how much detail to provide for any given artist.
+At a minimum, each artist should be created with the following information:

+**Name:** Controls how the artist name will be displayed on the live site.<br>
+**Sort Name:** Controls how artists will be sorted alphabetically - most band names will be listed the same as Name is noted above.
+An individual's name should be listed with the last name (surname) first - Rosenstock, Jeff vs American Football. <br>
+**URL Alias:** ``/artist_name`` lowercase, replace spaces with underscores: ``/jeff_rosenstock``

+There are two ways to add an artist and the above information to CMS:

+### Create Manually
+    instructions/video
+### Import from Spotify
 <p align="center"><img width=50% height=50% src="views/add_new_artist.gif"></p>

-If entering this information manually, **don't forget to fill in the "URL alias".** To keep these consistent throughout your site, replace spaces with underscores so they match the Spotify Import generated URLs, for example: ``/artist_name``

 ## Editing Artist Content & Info